 It's ALL About Building Relationships.

-Most ACEs initiatives convene in person monthly or quarterly and are open to anyone in the community.
+Most PACEs initiatives convene in person monthly or quarterly and are open to anyone in the community.
 Some communities find a monthly meeting, same place, same time, works well for consistency.
 These community meetings become the vehicle for welcoming, educating, inspiring (with stories from its members), and nudging organizations and systems within the community (i.e., school districts, justice system) to become trauma-informed.
 See some examples of community meeting agendas.

-Also be sure to enter the meeting time in your calendar on your community site on ACEs Connection, and encourage all members to add the event to their calendars.
+Also be sure to enter the meeting time in your calendar on your community site on PACEs Connection, and encourage all members to add the event to their calendars.
 See ‘Helpful Tips’ for directions on how to do this.
 Over time, the goal is to have these community meetings be recognized on the public community meeting calendar, the way that school board meetings or city council meetings are.
 Be open to “uncommon partners” in the work.
-Tarpon Springs, FL, provides a good example of how a community starts and grows an ACEs initiative.
+Tarpon Springs, FL, provides a good example of how a community starts and grows an PACEs initiative.
 Here's their story: Tarpon Springs, FL, first trauma-informed city, embraces messy path toward peace.

-Many ACEs initiatives start their meetings with a mindful moment as a way of modeling and practicing techniques that demonstrate and support being trauma-informed.
+Many PACEs initiatives start their meetings with a mindful moment as a way of modeling and practicing techniques that demonstrate and support being trauma-informed.
 Community meetings can include a presentation at every meeting.
-Examples of presentations include highlighting a trauma-informed organization from the community, focusing on a topic of interest to the community, having a panel of representatives addressing different aspects of creating a trauma-informed system such as education, juvenile justice, etc. Many communities also leave room for sharing what members of the community are doing to increase ACEs science awareness in their organizations or neighborhoods.
+Examples of presentations include highlighting a trauma-informed organization from the community, focusing on a topic of interest to the community, having a panel of representatives addressing different aspects of creating a trauma-informed system such as education, juvenile justice, etc. Many communities also leave room for sharing what members of the community are doing to increase PACEs science awareness in their organizations or neighborhoods.
 Most groups leave time for people to network.